 Driving time in Los Angeles is doubled (i. e., if it takes fifteen minutes to drive from location to location, the amount of time would total thirty minutes); 6.
 A guarantee that no additional or hidden charges would be incurred in the price; and 7.
 My possessions would be cared for with the utmost respect.
 However, these are not the results we received from Starving Students Movers.

+Following is a list of our complaints with regards to the two charges: 1.
+One man took two fifteen-minute “restroom” breaks in the middle of the day; 2.
+The other man constantly kept making inappropriate advances on my girlfriend and making her feel totally uncomfortable and it was completely unprofessional; 3.
 Neither man brought any water or water bottle to drink from on a sweltering hot day in Los Angeles, to which I spent over $40 for several bottles of water and Gatorade for them for fear that they would collapse otherwise;

 I opted to hire a third man to help with the unload at the condo but he stopped working 45 minutes before the job was done; 5.
 One man sat in his truck for over 30 minutes hand-calculating my total while only one man finished the job;

 The truck did not accommodate all of the property within our apartment, which was only 1,200 square feet and included no large appliances such as a washer/dryer, dishwasher or refrigerator.
 We had to rent a U-Haul truck the next day in order to finish our move, which included 2 dressers, 10 boxes, 1 vanity, plants, a sofa and a desk with a hutch as well as lamps and a few chairs;

 Furniture pads were not offered.
 Instead, I was told by the two men that if I wanted my furniture protected I had to spend $29.99 to buy industrial plastic wrap and have each individual piece of furniture wrapped by them.
 This added an exorbitant amount of time to the overall move; 8.
 The rate was calculated at $89.99/hour instead of $84.99/hour which is what I was quoted;

 In addition to the rate discrepancy and the $29.99 charge for the industrial plastic wrap, I was also charged three additional “hidden” fees: $18.40 for mattress bags, $3.00 for tape and a PUC fee (of which I am not sure it is) for $5.83; 10.
 During the unload, boxes that had clearly been labeled “FRAGILE,” “CHINA” or “CRYSTAL,” etc. were turned upside down and very carelessly placed about; 11.
 Boxes were crushed; 12.
 Furniture had scrapes and scratches that went right through the industrial saran wrap;

+Boxes and items were tossed carelessly throughout two rooms and I was told that if I wanted the movers to put the boxes in the rooms as they were labeled, I would be charged additional; 14.
+Once the truck was fully unloaded, I saw a stack of furniture pads that extended from floor to ceiling that were never utilized for the protection of my furniture; 15.
 In the end, I was told my balance due was $565.08 but 45 minutes later (when the job was actually complete) was told that the balance was $622.35 because the “computer was now working and could accurately calculate the price”;